 Causes of Truck Accidents

 Truck accidents can happen for a wide variety of reasons, and determining liability in these cases can be difficult.
 At The Bruner Law Firm, we are prepared to represent you in cases relating to:

-- Intoxicated Driving: Alcohol, prescription drugs, or illegal drugs can delay a driver’s responses and reflexes and heavily impair judgement.
+- Intoxicated Driving: Alcohol, prescription drugs, or illegal drugs can delay a driver’s responses and reflexes and heavily impair judgment.
 Impaired drivers cause many crashes every year, injuring or killing other people on the road.

 - Mechanical Defects and Malfunctions: Mechanical defects and malfunctions can occur due to improper maintenance, manufacturer faults, or other causes.
 Brake malfunctions, insufficient underride protections, tire defects, and trailer malfunctions can all cause the vehicle to malfunction and lead to devastating crashes.

 - Employer Negligence / Liability: In truck accident cases, the employer is often found to be the at-fault party.
 An employer is considered negligent if they fail to properly train a driver, fail to inspect a vehicle, or hire an inadequate employee.
 Employers are also considered negligent if they violate Hours of Service regulations and allow their employees to drive more than the number of legally permitted hours.
 A Fort Walton Beach truck accident lawyer can help you investigate whether employer negligence played a role in your truck accident.

 - Truck Driver Error / Negligence: Many truck accident cases involve driver errors, such as speeding.
 Some of the most common driver errors include failing to use turn signals, driving aggressively, loading improperly, and driving in adverse conditions.
 A study by the Federal Motor Carrier Safety Administration (FMCSA) found that over 85 percent of truck accidents are caused by drivers, rather than vehicle malfunctions, weather, or road conditions.

 - No-Zone Accidents: No-zones are the areas around a truck where the driver cannot see other vehicles in their mirrors.
 If a driver fails to check these blind spots, he or she may change lanes directly into another vehicle.
 Directly behind the truck, in front of the truck, behind the driver’s door, and behind the passenger’s door are all considered no-zones.
 Although drivers are trained to check blind spots, they can still forget this important safety measure and cause an accident.